monahadidi/developer.github.com.feb7test/content/guides/best-practices-for-integrators.md

 # Best practices for integrators

-Interested in integrating with the GitHub platform?
+Interested in integrating with the GH platform?
 [You're in good company](https://github.com/integrations).
 This guide will help you build an app that provides the best experience for your users *and* ensure that it's reliably interacting with the API.

 {:toc}